eafit-apolo/apolo-users/docs/source/software/provisioning/vagrant/index.rst

 Installation
 ------------
-You can find the Vagrant's latest version in the link https://www.vagrantup.com/downloads.html .
+You can find the Vagrant's latest version in the link https://www.vagrantup.com/ downloads.html .
 Also, you can install it with your package manager (check the version before install it).

 Usage
 -----

-Vagrant commands usually have the following structure: :bash:`vagrant command [<args>]` but in this particular case, we have custom options that help with ansible so the structure changes to: :bash:`vagrant --custom-option=option -- command [<args>]`
+Vagrant commands usually have the following structure: :bash:`vagrant command [<args>]` but in this particular case, we have custom options that help with our ansible configuration so the structure changes to: :bash:`vagrant --custom-option=option -- command [<args>]`

 .. note::
-   Be careful with the spaces between the double minus and the command.
+   * Be careful with the spaces between the double minus and the command.
+   * If you use a diferent configuration for vagrant remember to delete the custom option :bash:`--custom-option=option --` to use the vagrant's usual commands

 #.
-Use the :bash:`up` command alongside the :bash:`--provision` argument to import the VM into VirtualBox and run ansible.
+Use the :bash:`up` command alongside the :bash:`--provision` argument to
+   import the VM into VirtualBox and run ansible.

    .. code-block:: bash